 Some final tips for making this Homemade Angel Food Cake recipe (and making it the best angel food cake recipe evahhh!)

-- This recipe calls for a mix of granulated sugar and powdered sugar.
-The granulated sugar is for the egg whites and the powdered sugar is for the dry ingredients.
-The powdered sugar is very light and when sifted (4-5 times 😉) with the flour, it helps make this a very airy and light angel food cake.
+- Sugar: This recipe calls for a mix of granulated sugar and powdered sugar.
+The granulated sugar is for the whipped egg whites and the powdered sugar is for the dry ingredients.
+The powdered sugar is very light and when sifted (4-5 times ) with the flour, it helps make this a very airy and light angel food cake.

-- You need a tube pan.
+- Tube Pan: You need a tube pan or a bundt pan with straight sides.
 I would avoid using a decorative bundt cake pan because all of the nooks and crannies can make it very difficult to get your angel food cake out of the pan.

-- Do not grease your tube pan.
+- Don’t Grease: Do not grease your tube pan.
 Do not!
 I know this seems counter-intuitive, but the cake needs to ‘climb’ up the pan as it bakes.
-Any type of grease will keep the cake from reaching its full height/volume.
+Any type of grease will keep the cake from reaching its full height/volume so it must be an ungreased tube pan.

-- Before baking, run a knife through the batter.
-This will prevent any air pockets.
+- Air Pockets: Before baking, run a knife through the batter.
+This will prevent any air pockets or air bubbles from forming.

-- Once the cake is baked, invert the pan immediately.
-Angel food cake needs to cool upside-down otherwise the cake will deflate.
+- Invert: Once the cake is baked, invert the pan immediately.
+Angel food cake needs to cool upside down otherwise the cake will deflate.

-- Tube pans have a hole in the center, and you can rest your cake on a heat safe bottle (provided the bottle neck fits in the tube pan hole—test this before you bake the cake; don’t ask me how I know this 😉).
+- Tube pans have a hole in the center, and you can rest your cake on a heat safe bottle (provided the bottle neck fits in the center tube hole—test this before you bake the cake; don’t ask me how I know this ).

 - 1 1/2 cups egg whites (about 10-12)